Career Day is held twice annually: once in the Fall and once in the Spring. Our Spring Career Day 2018 will be held on Friday, March 23, 2018.

 New York City Department of Health and Mental Hygiene--Health Research Training Program (HRTP)

 NYC Elder Abuse Center (Weill Cornell Medical College)

 NYU Section for Health Equity / Center for the Study of Asian American Health

-U.S. Department of Health and Human Services (HHS)-- Office of Inspector General, Office of Evaluation and Inspections
+U.S. Dept. of Health and Human Services, Office of Inspector General

 Visiting Nurse Service of New York